freeCodeCamp/camperchan/README.md

 `Manage Roles`, `Manage Messages`, `Manage Channels`, `View Channels`, `Read Message History`, `Send Messages`

+This link will automatically create a role specifically for the bot.
+You need to ensure this role is **ABOVE** your `suspended` role in the server settings or that command will not work properly.
+Discord only allows a user (or bot) to assign/modify roles placed below their highest role in the list.

 ## Creating a Discord bot token

 If you do not have a Discord bot token, you will have to create one.
 To create a Discord bot token, follow these steps: